shapeshift/web/src/components/Modals/FiatRamps/fiat-ramps.md

 You will also need to add a two way mapping from ShapeShift AssetId <> ramp ticker / ID in the `@shapeshiftoss/caip` package, located in [lib](https://github.com/shapeshift/lib).
 Refer to the README in that repo to work with lib packages locally.

-This mapping serves multiple purposes:
+This mapping serves two purposes:
 - have a source of truth for the intersection of the assets ShapeShift and the ramp support
 - be able to convert from our internal [`AssetId`](https://github.com/shapeshift/lib/tree/main/packages/caip#assetid-caip19---asset-type-and-asset-id-specification)s to the ramp's ticker / ID so we can build the payload/link to the ramp.